 - 1 box (3 ounces) lemon jello mix

 - ½ cup cold water, about 50°F

-Chill the bowl of a stand mixer and the whisk attachment, and the can of evaporated milk in the freezer for at least 30 minutes.
+- Chill the bowl of a stand mixer, the whisk attachment, and the can of evaporated milk in the freezer for at least 30 minutes.
 (This will help get peaks when whipping the evaporated milk.)
 Do not skip this step.

-Lightly spray a 9x13-inch baking dish with nonstick cooking spray.
+- Lightly spray a 9×13-inch baking dish with nonstick cooking spray.

-Press the remaining crumbs firmly into the bottom of the prepared 9x13-inch baking dish.
+- Press the remaining crumbs firmly into the bottom of the prepared 9×13-inch baking dish.
 Set aside.